rosettastone/Contributing/README.md

 ## Code

-All files should contain the following header comment
+All files should contain the following header comment:

 ````c
 //